esmnext/esmx/examples/docs/src/en/guide/essentials/alias.md

 ```

 ::: warning Notes
-1. For business modules, it is recommended to always use the default alias mechanism to maintain project consistency.
+1. For business modules, always use the default alias mechanism to maintain project consistency
-2. Custom aliases are primarily used for handling special requirements of third-party packages or optimizing development experience.
+2. Custom aliases are primarily used for handling special requirements of third-party packages or optimizing development experience
-3. Excessive use of custom aliases may impact code maintainability and build optimization.
+3. Excessive use of custom aliases may impact code maintainability and build optimization
 :::